 FIT4MOM 510 (Various)

 Classes are both outdoor and indoor.
 Find a bring-your-baby (or toddler) fitness class with a playgroup to connect with your fitness and other mamas in your neighborhood.
-Locations for stroller-based classes are Memorial Park in Albany, Christie Park, and Doyle-Hollis Park in Emeryville.
+Locations for stroller-based classes are Memorial Park in Albany, San Pablo Park in Berkeley, Christie Park, and Doyle-Hollis Park in Emeryville.
 Additional events span the East Bay and are designed to welcome new members such as free walk/runs, family field trips, and playgroups each month.
 Your first class is always free.
 Use code 510FAMILIES to save 10% off your first 5- or 10-class pack.
 Limit 1 use per person.

-Momleta (Oakland)
+Kindergym (Oakland)

 Baby Brigade Movies (The New Parkway, Oakland)

-Berkeley Rose Waldorf Walks in the Woods (Oakland)
+Berkeley Rose Waldorf (Oakland)

 Music Together (Various East Bay)